intel/oneContainer-API/Readme.md

 # oneContainer API

-A platform to enable unified APIs for containerized service backends in multiple segments like AI, Database, and Media.
+OneContainer-APi is a platform to enable unified APIs for containerized services and backends in multiple segments like AI, Database, and Media.

 <img src=images/oneca-arch0.2.0.jpg width=700 height=600/>